Hi Friends!

 Use cardboard or firm piece of paper, cut to size, to mount your cut piece onto.

 Add craft glue to the cardboard and then press your cut piece firmly.
-Let dry a few minutes.
+Let it dry for a few minutes.

 4. Turn your piece backwards to add magnets.